 In honor of my father...Larry E. Dickson...I've decided to post the eulogy I wrote for him back in January of this year.
 Dad passed on January 1 2021 and unbeknownst to me...I've now joined the "knowing what it's like group" of you who've also lost your father.

 I knew for a long time that I'd wanted to write a eulogy...but it took me months to figure out how to do that.
 Dad passed from Parkinsons so his passing wasn't sudden...but rather a long...unkind...struggle.
-It sucks watching someone you love deteriorate physically and mentally...but I've very grateful that I lived close by and was able to share many moments with him in his final days.
+It sucks watching someone you love deteriorate physically and mentally...but I'm very grateful that I lived close by and was able to share many moments with him in his final days.
 All the while working through my own struggles with the parts of Dad's life I wasn't fond of.

 Suffering sucks.
 And the experience of watching another suffer when you can't do anything to change it...sucks more!
 But yet...I found some reassurance that (after 10 months of facility isolation from covid...and due to the mere fact that hospice was involved at this point...I was allowed (mom and I both were) into his care facility wearing an N-95 mask and gown) to be near him...just to be present...somehow brought some calm or support to relieve the struggle somewhat.
-The reality here to was that for myself...the opportunity to say my goodbyes...to be present with Dad...was a pretty big deal.
+The reality here too was that for myself...the opportunity to say my goodbyes...to be present with Dad...was a pretty big deal.
 I was one of the lucky ones...because too many people lost loves ones just a few months prior due to covid and weren't allowed to be at the bedside.
 I considered myself very fortunate at this point.

 Back to the eulogy.
 These last days really helped me understand the value of focusing on the good...and allowing for the human side of living...and letting go of the bad.